subugoe/fams/Readme.md

 The service can also be run with docker, by calling ```docker run -it --rm --name fams-run fams```

+### Development

+For local development, the command ```./gradlew run``` starts a daemon and rebuilds the application automatically when source files have been changed.

 ## Todo

 Currently all urls and paths are hard-coded in the source code.
 This needs to be configurable.